Conference

-The goal of the conference is to bring together (psycho)linguists from different horizons (synchronic, diachronic, sociolinguistic, behavioural, neurolinguistic, computational …) who take interest in Linguistic Productivity.
+The goal of the conference is to bring together linguists and psycholinguists from different horizons (synchronic, diachronic, sociolinguistic, behavioural, neurolinguistic, computational …) who take an interest in Linguistic Productivity.

 When speakers produce or interpret language structures, they rely on a structured inventory of grammatical rules or constructions.
 Some of these are highly productive, having a broad domain of application and are readily available to coin new applications (involving new types), while others only have a very limited productivity.
 This has been observed both in morphology (Baayen 1991, 2009) and in syntax (Barðdal 2008, Zeldes 2012).